 The next day will be devoted to your appointment with the Islamic Affairs Ministry.

-Once these appointments and investigations are complete, permission from all three entities is gathered and you will then visit the Judge of Minor Affairs in the city your child resides in.
+Once these appointments and investigations are complete, permission from all three entities is gathered and you will then visit the Judge of Minor Affairs in the city in which your child resides.
 This is to obtain the Kefala, also known as the Guardianship for your child.

 The wait for the Kefala to be issued can be between 7-10 days.
-Once your attorney is notified to pick up the Kefala, this is considered a legal Execution of the order granting custody and guardianship from the orphanage.
-This also allows you to take photos of your child and visit any independent doctors.
+Once our partner is notified the Kafala is ready to be picked up, this is considered a legal Execution of the order granting custody and guardianship from the orphanage.
+This also allows you to take photos of your child and visit any independent doctors for assessment.

-Remember, that each city is unique and court strikes are common in Morocco.
-This makes a Moroccan adoption extremely unpredictable.
-This information is only meant to be used for general purposes and not to be held rigidly in your expectations.
-Hopscotch and our in country partners work very hard on behalf of each child and family to insure your adoption proceeds as expediently as possible.
+**There are no guarantees with the timing of each necessary step.
+Please remain flexible should there be a delay.
+Remember that each city is unique and court strikes are common in Morocco.
+This can make a Moroccan adoption unpredictable.
+This information is meant to be used for general purposes and not to be held rigidly in your expectations.
+Hopscotch and our partner work hard on behalf of each child and family to ensure your Kafala proceeds as expediently as possible.
 We ask that each parent be mindful of the cultural business protocol.

 It is important to note, the Moroccan court will grant guardianship in lieu of an adoption.
 Once the family returns to the US, an adoption must take place in the family’s state of residence to finalize the adoption which will then recognize the child as a US citizen.
-Adoptions from Morocco can be completed in approximately two trips of 1 week and later an approximate stay of 2 weeks.
-Hosting is organized on your behalf and accommodations are English speaking proprietors.
+Two post placement reports conducted by a social worker are required at a minimum.
+Additional family-generated reports will also be required to keep Kafala a positive experience for the orphanage directors and courts that have entrusted a beautiful child into your care.
+Failure to comply can result in other waiting children being prohibited from joining their forever families.

 *Please remember that the Moroccan court may act swiftly or take months to issue the guardianship.
 Neither Hopscotch, nor our in-country team has any influence over the timing or process, please plan accordingly.